-'Swing County, U.S.A,' Prepares For Unprecedented Influx Of Ballots By Mail
+'Swing County, USA' Prepares For Unprecedented Influx Of Ballots By Mail

 "That last part is the fastest part of the process," Boockvar says.
 "It's all the other things, including literally the physical extraction of the documents in the envelope, that take a remarkable number of hours and days depending on how many ballots you get back."

-Things actually ran pretty smoothly in Northampton County, where officials proudly point out that they were the first in Pennsylvania to report election results in the June 2 primary, at around 9 p.m.
+This spring, things actually ran pretty smoothly in Northampton County, where officials proudly point out that they were the first in Pennsylvania to report election results in the June 2 primary, at around 9 p.m.

-Still, they say without the ability to pre-canvass mail-in ballots in the November election, same-day results are unlikely.
+Still, they say that without the ability to pre-canvass mail-in ballots ahead of Election Day in November, same-day results are unlikely.

-"We'll have significant numbers on election night, but we won't be done unless the law changes," McClure says.
+"We'll have significant numbers on election night, but we won't be done unless the law changes," McClure, the county executive, says.

 There is already a lot of interest in how Northampton County will vote come Nov.
 3. The county, about 90 minutes from both Philadelphia and New York City, is looked to as a bellwether in presidential elections.